kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 Hello, World
 ```

 So we just need to let the shell know that this is Python code, and that is what the "shebang" (see "Pronuciations") line is for.
 It looks like a comment, but it's special line that the shell uses to interpret the script.
-I'll use an editor to add this to the "hello.py" script, then I'll ```cat``` the file so you can see what it looks like.
+I'll use an editor to add a shebang to the "hello.py" script, then I'll ```cat``` the file so you can see what it looks like.

 ```
 $ cat hello.py